Tavnos/AminoPredict/README.md

-# AminoPredict
+# AminoPredict (v4)
-DNA/RNA translation, amino acid to protein folding, Random sequence options and prediction.

-Basic tool for amino acid / protein translation, and DNA/RNA sequence #prediction.
-AminoPredict accepts both RNA and DNA as input and, Can predict their entire possible chronological sequence, along with giving a random sequence of any desired length.
-More refinements will be coming soon.
+DNA/RNA translation to peptide:
+With resulting analytical overviews,
+ Currently as aerobic and anaerobic ATP costs, functional side chain group structure, monoisotopic mass, and soon the ability, to narrow the analytical query to what is needed.
+ And some more thorough and illustrated outputs of chemical properties with coloured and symbolic aspects.
+And,
+Peptide codon encodings prioritizing GC, AT, max codon distribution, or any as a randomized return output, and resulting base percentage.

+AminoPredict accepts RNA and DNA characters as inputs, and more refinements are still planned.

-Tav.
+Enjoy, Tav.